-When we first started visiting theme parks as a family, back when Tad was a small frog and Lily wasn't even an egg waiting to hatch, we were always unsure just how much we'd get to do at the parks.
+When we first started visiting theme parks as a family, back when Tad was a small frog and Lily wasn't even an egg waiting to hatch yet, we were always unsure of just how much we'd get to do at the parks.
 Nowadays, we don't worry about this at all — and not because everyone's all grown up!
 Tad's tall enough now for even the biggest coasters, but Lily still doesn't meet every height requirement.
 It's simply much easier now that we know to do our research on height requirements before our visit.
-If you're planning a visit to The Happiest Place on Earth with tadpoles of your own, it's a good idea to familiarize yourself with Disneyland height requirements.

 Complete List of Disneyland and Disney California Adventure Height Requirements